-We assume that an implementation period is secured and that Euratom continue to deliver the UK's safeguard regime up to December 2020.
 For our qualitative assessment of power sector impacts we have assumed a "business as usual" scenario for both Option 1 and the "existing Euratom regime" counterfactual.
-This scenario is aligned to the Department's published assumptions (e.g. level of decarbonisation, fossil fuel prices and technology costs).
-In the absence of nuclear generation in the 'Do Nothing' counterfactual, the risks to security of supply are partially managed through the Capacity Market.
+The "business as usual" scenario is aligned to the Department's published assumptions (e.g. level of decarbonisation, fossil fuel prices and technology costs).
+In the absence of nuclear generation in the 'Do Nothing' counterfactual, the risks to security of supply are managed through the Capacity Market.
 We assume a balanced and diversified approach to decarbonising the power sector with a mix of solar, wind and carbon capture technologies making up the shortfall.